dalsgaard/js-in-the-browser/docs/node.md

 Two nodes are identical iff:

 - The two nodes are of the same type.
-- The following properties are equal: nodeName, localName, namespaceURI, prefix, nodeValue.
+- The following properties are equal: nodeName, nodeValue.
 - The attributes are equal.
 - The children are equal.